EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 # Text

 At this point, we need to deal with the `content` of the review.
-This is because it often contains unwanted characters.
-Such as punctuation, emojis, and characters repeated many times.
+This is because it often contains unwanted characters, such as punctuation, emojis, and characters repeated many times.
 To address this, we first pre-process the text to clean it up.
 Then, we convert the words into numbers through a process called text vectorization.
 This is because our models operate with numerical data, not text.

 ## Text Pre-Processing